ZFGCCP/ZFGCBB/iac/README.md

 #### [status.sh](./scripts/development/status.sh)

 This script displays the status of the specified namespace.
+Namespaces are created by the [setup.sh](./scripts/development/setup.sh) script.

 ```bash
 ./scripts/development/status.sh <namespace>